 How do I avoid getting antibiotic-resistant Mycoplasma?

 The best way to avoid getting an STI is to practice safe sex.
-This means using condoms, dental dams, and other barrier methods of contraception to prevent the spread of pathogens.
+This means using condoms and other barrier methods of contraception to prevent the spread of pathogens.

-However, outercourse and abstinence aren’t realistic for many people, and infections spread despite people’s best intentions.
 If you are diagnosed with an STI, follow your doctor’s treatment plan as strictly as possible.
-This means completing any course of medication you are prescribed.
+Do not self-medicate.
+Do not take antibiotics unless you have test results available as you may inadvertently expose the wrong bacteria to the wrong antibiotic.
+This also means completing any course of medication you are prescribed.
 By doing this, you are ensuring the strain of bacteria you have is wiped out and will not be given the chance to develop resistance.

 Final thoughts